soleHats/instacop/README.md

 `Monitor` alerts the stock number during each refresh with a browser notification.
 Works best with Auto Refresh.

-Select the `Refresh` timout and click again to change the number.
+Select the `Refresh` timeout and click again to change the number.

 ## Captchas